Providing tax representation, income tax return preparation, and tax consulting services nationwide as well as internationally.

 Communicating with the IRS or State Tax Agency Employees

-Taxpayers should exercise care in deciding whether or not to talk personally with an IRS Revenue Agent or Revenue Officer or state tax agency employees personally.
+Taxpayers should exercise care in deciding whether or not to talk directly with an IRS Revenue Agent, Revenue Officer, Appeals Officer, Settlement Officer, or state tax agency employees.
 In the worst-case scenario, inadvertently making the wrong statement could turn what should have been a civil resolution into a potential criminal tax matter.
 IRS Revenue Agents are well-trained to look for “badges of fraud” in their IRS audits.
-Always be truthful in your statements to IRS or state tax agency employees.
-An intentionally false statement or providing fabricated documents can land you in very hot water!
-I recommend retaining the services of an EA or other qualified and experienced tax resolution specialist to handle direct communication with an IRS or State tax agency employee.
+In my opinion, no taxpayer should ever talk to an IRS Special Agent (criminal investigator) without legal counsel.

 When to enlist professional tax help.

-While I generally do not recommend any taxpayer take on the IRS or a State tax agency without representation, I am sensitive to clients with financial challenges.
-I may be able to suggest ways to get IRS tax audit help or IRS collection help and guidance while minimizing your out-of-pocket costs.
-If you feel capable and comfortable with communicating directly with an IRS Revenue Officer, IRS Revenue Agent, IRS Tax Compliance Officer (TCO), IRS Appeals Officer, IRS Settlement Officer, or any other employee involved in your IRS, FTB, or state tax audit or collection controversy, retaining me to explain your options, suggest strategic guidance and review documents could make the difference between the success or failure of your tax resolution efforts!
-If you get in over your head, I am available and qualified to jump in and take over to resolve your tax controversy.
+You may feel comfortable communicating directly with an IRS Revenue Officer, IRS Revenue Agent, IRS Tax Compliance Officer (TCO), IRS Appeals Officer, IRS Settlement Officer, or any other employee involved in your IRS, FTB, or state tax audit or collection controversy.
+If that is the situation, you can retain me to explain your options, provide strategic guidance, review IRS or other agency documents received, and review your planned responses.
+This could make the difference between the success or failure of your tax resolution efforts!
+Further, if you get in over your head, I can take over as your representative to resolve your tax controversy.

-An important note about tax liabilities.
+An important note about tax liabilities and the IRS federal tax lien.

 Do your homework before selecting a firm to represent you!

-I highly recommend you research any individual or firm BEFORE you commit to having them represent you in your IRS tax or State tax audit, collection, or administrative appeal matter.
-You can delegate authority to have someone represent you, but ultimately, you are solely responsible for your IRS, FTB, or other state income or employment tax liability.
 The Better Business Bureau and Business Consumer Alliance are two sources worth checking out.
 This is a link to my BBB profile.
-You should be aware that many large firms have a high turnover of employees.
-Being shuffled among employees can be a frustrating and time-consuming experience for the clients and can frustrate the IRS or State employees.
+Be aware that many large firms have a high turnover of employees.
+Being shuffled among employees can be a frustrating and time-consuming experience for clients.
+Further, it can frustrate the IRS or State employees.

 Accessibility.

-Updated: 4/20/2025
+Updated: 8/16/2025

 Santa Clarita tax help IRS tax help FTB tax help Santa Clarita tax assistance IRS audit help IRS collection help Los Angeles tax help Pasadena tax help tax return preparation tax consultation enrolled agent santa clarita